201949/godot-google-play-billing-6/README.md

         ```bash
         ./gradlew build
         ```
+9. The newly generated .AAR plugin file will be located in `app/build/outputs/aar`
+10. Take the 'release' .AAR file from the directory above, along with the `GodotGooglePlayBilling.gdap` file from the root directory, and place them both in your Godot project under `android/plugins`

-2. Copy the newly created `.aar` and `.gdap` files to your plugin directory:
+    Copy the newly created `.aar` and `.gdap` files to your plugin directory:

     from `app/build/outputs/aar/GodotGooglePlayBilling-6.X.X-release.aar` to `[your godot project]/android/plugins/`

     and

     from `GodotGooglePlayBilling.gdap` to `[your godot project]/android/plugins/`
+11. Don't forget to enable the plugin in Godot under your export settings!

+After that, you will have a plugin for the Godot version you need.

+**Alternatively, you can download the precompiled plugin files for Godot 3.5.2 from the [releases page](https://github.com/201949/godot-google-play-billing-6/releases/tag/6.2.1_subs).**

 ## Preparing the Editor and Project for Plugin Use